Pratheek-Dev/Pratheek-Dev.github.io/_posts/2017-1-22-Google_analytics_with_R.md

 ### Introduction

 Google’s developer console has several APIs that can be customized and used for a plethora of development tasks.
 Some popular APIs include, the Google Maps, Google Cloud, Google Apps and the Google Analytics API.
 The Google Analytics API provides structured data analytics and reporting tools for clients.
-For example, with the analytics API, it is possible to access a website’s total bounce rates, popularity, global traffic, and traffic peaks.
+For example, with the analytics API, it is possible to access a website’s total bounce rates, popularity, global traffic, and traffic peaks. `Jekyll` is a blog post template system for GitHub.
+I will be incorporating the analytics API with my Jekyll blog template and then access the Google Analytics in RStudio with the `rga` package.

 In order to collect the data from the API and work with it programmatically, we can use the R package, `rga` - R Google Analytics.

-Let’s being by setting up the basic requirements in Google Developer Console to access the Google Analytics API:
+I'll being by setting up the basic requirements in Google Developer Console to access the Google Analytics API:

 #### Step 1: Set up a Google Analytics Account